yoku001/tensorflow-yolov4/README.md

 - [x] Train and predict using TensorFlow 2 only
 - [x] Run yolov4-tiny-relu on Coral board(TPU).
+- [ ] Train tiny-relu with coco 2017 dataset
 - [ ] Update Docs
 - [ ] Optimize model and operations